slowproj/slowdash/docs/QuickTour.md

 $ python3 generate-testdata.py
 ```

-After letting it run for about a minute, stop the script using <kbd>Ctrl</kbd>+<kbd>C</kbd> and examine the created files:
+After letting it run for about a minute, stop the script using `Ctrl`-`c`</kbd> and examine the created files:
 ```console
 $ ls -l
 -rw-r--r-- 1 sanshiro sanshiro 24576 Apr 11 16:52 QuickTourTestData.db
 -rwxr-xr-x 1 sanshiro sanshiro  3562 Apr 11 16:51 generate-testdata.py
 ```

 You can inspect the database contents using the SQLite command-line program, `sqlite3`.
-If this program isn't available on your system, you can skip this step and view the data through Slow-Dash in the next section.
+If this program isn't available on your system, you can skip this step and view the data through SlowDash in the next section.
 ```console
 $ sqlite3 QuickTourTestData.db
 SQLite version 3.31.1 2020-01-27 19:55:54